inferno986return/ebookbuild/README.md

 * Show the MD5 and SHA256 hashes of the ePub file at the end output (the built-in datestamp and timestamp will ensure different hashes for each ePub generated).
 * Support ePub 3.1 and any future ePub releases.
 * Support nested pages in the `toc.ncx`.
+* Support XHTML and CSS minification and obfuscation.
-* Support compression (particularly desirable for image-heavy e-books)
+* Support compression (particularly desirable for image-heavy e-books).
 * Support the ONIX 3 standard fully within the `metadata.json`.

 ## Examples